 - 15.3 Broadcasters shall ensure that they provide sufficient information to audiences about content which may impair the physical, mental or moral development of children.
 Television broadcasters shall use a system describing the potentially harmful nature of the content on their service/s.
-Information provided to audiences should be displayed at the beginning of a programme and after a programme returns from a commercial beak. - 15.4 Broadcasters shall take appropriate measures to ensure that programmes containing content which may impair the physical, mental or moral development of children, including, but not limited to: - (a) content consisting of pornography, - (b) content consisting of gratuitous violence, are only made available in such a way as to ensure that children will not normally hear or see them.
+Information provided to audiences should be displayed at the beginning of a programme and, if appropriate to do so, after a programme returns from a commercial beak. - 15.4 Broadcasters shall take appropriate measures to ensure that programmes containing content which may impair the physical, mental or moral development of children, including, but not limited to: - (a) content consisting of pornography, - (b) content consisting of gratuitous violence, are only made available in such a way as to ensure that children will not normally hear or see them.

-15.5 Appropriate measures entail the use of protection mechanisms including the following: -

-- a) the use of prior content warnings. - b) age verification tools. - c) encryption. - d) scheduling, including the use of the watershed. - e) other measures that achieve an equivalent outcome of the foregoing. - 15.6 Broadcasters shall ensure that the measures they take are proportionate to the potential for the programme to harm children.
+- 15.5 Appropriate measures may entail the use of some or all of the following protection mechanisms: - a) the use of prior content warnings. - b) scheduling, including the use of the watershed. - c) other measures that achieve an equivalent outcome of the foregoing. - 15.6 Broadcasters shall ensure that the measures they take are proportionate to the potential for the programme to harm children.
 Factors to consider include: - i.
 The likely degree of harm potentially caused by the programme content. - ii.
 The likelihood of children accessing the content. - iii.
 The nature of the service and its likely audience. - 15.7 Broadcasters shall ensure that the most harmful content, such as gratuitous violence and pornography, shall be subject to the strictest measures.